Seer Narendra Giri’s death: CBI takes over investigation

 Before the CBI took over the investigation, a five-member team of the agency had visited the mutt in Prayagraj on Thursday afternoon, according to The Times of India.

 As part of its preliminary inquiry, the CBI team spoke to police officials, including the 18-member special investigation team formed by state government to look into the matter.
-CBI officials also spoke to Narendra Giri’s disciples and the team of doctors which conducted autopsy of the body.
+CBI officials also spoke to Narendra Giri’s disciples and the team of doctors who conducted the autopsy.

 Also read: